ddrake/number-dynamics/readme.md

 To make the process of checking all the integers for a given range reasonably efficient, before generating a sequence for an integer, we check an array/hash to see if the number has already been assigned a color/attractor, since it may be an element of a previously computed sequence.
 We also check to see if a generated number is in our list of known attractors.

 This plot revealed quite a bit of surprising structure.
 Strong vertical white lines appear on odd multiples of 6.
-Checkerboard patterns, alternating between zero and infinite attractors, appear quite frequently.
+Striped patterns, alternating between zero (typically odd numbers) and infinite attractors (typically even), appear quite frequently.

 ![Canvas image with 252 numbers per row](https://github.com/ddrake/number-dynamics/blob/master/numbersTo100k_1008perRow.png?raw=true "Vertical Lines")